exasol/udf-debugging-java/README.md

 * Start JProfiler GUI
 * Connect to `<EXASOL_IP>:11002`
     * The UDF execution will wait until you connect the profiler
+    * Ensure that the port is reachable from your system (for AWS instances you can use an SSH tunnel from inside JProfiler)

 ## Additional Information